trailblazer/reform/README.md

 Nested forms and collections can be easily rendered with `fields_for`, etc. Just use Reform as if it would be an ActiveModel instance in the view layer.

+Note that you have a mechanism to [prepopulate forms](#prepopulating-forms) for rendering.

 ## Validation